A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

-\begin{remark} The previous result is consistent with known results on density estimation under $L^1$ or $TV$ norm.
-Roughly speaking for smoothness order $s$ (e.g in terms of Sobolev spaces or other interpolated spaces) the minimax rate is $O\left(\frac 1{N^{\frac s{2s+d}}}\right)$.
-As mentioned earlier, to obtain a minimax estimator for larger smoothness orders, it is well known that the constant kernel is not adapted.
-Instead one needs to use kernels with vanishing first moments up to order $s-1$, which implies that the kernel cannot be non-negative anymore.
+\begin{remark} The result of Theorem~\ref{thm:minimax-upper-bound-via-plugin} is consistent with known results on density estimation under $L^1$ or $TV$ norm.
+Roughly speaking, for smoothness order $s$ (e.g in terms of Sobolev spaces or other regularity spaces), the minimax lower bound rate is known to be $\frac C{N^{\frac s{2s+d}}}$ for $C > 0$; see \cite{tsybakov2009nonparametric}.
+Following the discussion in Remark~\ref{rem:risk_bias}, to obtain an estimator for larger smoothness orders, it is well known that the Parzen-Window (constant) kernel is not sufficient.
+Instead one needs to use more regular kernels with vanishing signed moments up to order $s-1$, which implies that the kernel cannot be non-negative anymore.

-That being said, less is known of the minimax rate for the estimation of $\TV{P-Q}$ except that it is necessarily faster than the rate for density estimation under $TV$ norm.
-This distinction between the convergence rate for an estimation under a functional vs the estimation of the functional is classical (see e.g. \citep{lepski1999estimation}).
+That being said, one should realize from the proof of Lemma~\ref{prop:plugin-trivial-bound} that what really matters for our purpose is consistent estimation of $\alpha_\lambda(P,Q)$, or equivalently, of $\TV{\lambda P-Q}$.
+Even for the simple case of $\lambda=1$, less is known about the consistency rate of $\TV{P-Q}$ except that it is necessarily faster than the rate for density estimation under $TV$ norm.
+This distinction between the convergence rate for an estimation under a functional vs the estimation of the functional itself is classical (see e.g. \citep{lepski1999estimation}).
 Usually the rates differ by a slow correcting factor (e.g. logarithmic or even sub-logarithmic in $N$).